Finding Your Way. Focus on the important things in life.

 Write it down!
 Don’t get lost again in the minutia.

-If you’re interested, I have a free planner that includes goal-setting worksheets.
+If you’re interested, I have a free goal workbook that includes goal-setting worksheets.
 Ones that actually work.
 Trust me, people go about goals that wrong way.
 They start with now and work up to want they want.
 You should be starting at the final goal, and working your way backwards.

 Once you have your quarterly and monthly goals set, it’s easy as pie to decide what to work on this week.
 And tomorrow.